A Complete Guide to Hiking the Inca Trail to Machu Picchu

 Excellent Customer Service

-XTreme Tourbulencia provide excellent customer service.
+XTreme Tourbulencia provides excellent customer service.
 As stated, prior to our trip we received responsive emails to every question we had.
 Then when we arrived to Cusco, they dropped off the duffel bags (for our porters) at our hotel, so that we could pack them the night before the hike.
 They also supplied us with pillows, sleeping bags ($20) and trekking poles ($8).
 Then we were able to store our luggage at their office while we were hiking the Inca trail.
 When we finished hiking the trail they had already delivered our bags to our new hotel.
 They truly made everything as easy as possible for us.

 Small Hiking Group

-We enjoy small group tours, so that we can build better and closer relationships with our guide and companions.
+We enjoy small group tours so that we can build better and closer relationships with our guide and companions.
 So when we learned that XTreme Tourbulencia hiking groups are no more than 11 people, we were very excited.
 Our group ended up being only five people – us, Christina’s sister (our editor) and two Denmark girls.
 When we came across other groups of 16 people we were so thankful we booked with XTreme Tourbulencia.
 We loved our small group!

 Porters Treated Well

 During our hike, we learned that the porters (who work extremely hard) are well compensated and are paid a fair wage for their services.
-In addition, the guides and porters are never over worked and can have a flexible schedule to spend time with their families.
+In addition, the guides and porters are never overworked and can have a flexible schedule to spend time with their families.

 Always Ready Campsite